databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/10-dml/dml-copy-into-location.md

 ---
-title: 'COPY INTO <location>'
+title: "COPY INTO <location>"
-sidebar_label: 'COPY INTO <location>'
+sidebar_label: "COPY INTO <location>"
-description:
-  'Unload Data using COPY INTO <location>'
+description: "Unload Data using COPY INTO <location>"
 ---

 import FunctionDescription from '@site/src/components/FunctionDescription';

 <FunctionDescription description="Introduced or updated: v1.2.296"/>

 COPY INTO allows you to unload data from a table or query into one or more files in one of the following locations:

-* User / Internal / External stages: See [What is Stage?](/guides/load-data/stage/what-is-stage) to learn about stages in Databend.
+- User / Internal / External stages: See [What is Stage?](/guides/load-data/stage/what-is-stage) to learn about stages in Databend.
-* Buckets or containers created in a storage service.
+- Buckets or containers created in a storage service.

 See also: [`COPY INTO <table>`](dml-copy-into-table.md)